Get expert treatment for an aneurysm before it ruptures

 Abdominal and thoracic aortic aneurysms are the result of a widening, stretching or ballooning of the aorta – the body’s largest artery that extends from the heart to the abdomen.
 Causes can include injury, infection or weakening of the artery wall.
 This event occurs in approximately five out of 10,000 people.

-If you have an abdominal or thoracic aortic aneurysm, the vascular surgeons at Novant Health can perform a minimally invasive procedure to repair the aneurysm before it ruptures.
-While many people with these conditions do not experience warning signs, following are some of the most common symptoms and abdominal aortic aneurysm warning signs:
+If you have an abdominal or thoracic aortic aneurysm you may not experience warning signs, however, the following are some of the most common symptoms.

 - Intense back or abdominal pain

 - Rapid pulse

 - Excessive sweating

 Common thoracic aortic aneurysm warning signs are:

 - Pain in the jaw, neck and upper back

 If you have symptoms or have been diagnosed with an abdominal or thoracic aortic aneurysm, the vascular surgeons at Novant Health can perform a minimally invasive procedure to repair the aneurysm before it ruptures.
 Find a Novant Health cardiovascular expert near you.